The Iosco County Family Fun Fair returns with big plans

 There will be a free meal provided by Oscoda Area School staff in the commons.

-Co-presenters of the event are Oscoda Rotary Club and Oscoda Area Schools.
+Co-presenters of the event are the Oscoda Rotary Club and the Oscoda Area Schools.

-Sponsors paying for promotions and meals are Kalitta Organization, Oscoda Rotary, Oscoda Area Schools, Dairy Queen, Oscoda Assembly of God, Iosco County Democrats, Iosco County Republicans, Citgo, Association of Business Women, the Oscoda Lions Club and “too many more to name.”
+Sponsors paying for promotions and meals are Kalitta Organization, The Oscoda Rotary, the Oscoda Area Schools, Dairy Queen, Oscoda Assembly of God, Iosco County Democrats, Iosco County Republicans, Citgo, Association of Business Women, the Oscoda lions Club and “too many more to name.”

 Those interested in learning more can visit the news section at oscodatownship.com, or call Dr. Kent at 989-390-4643.